dandv/typescript-modern-project/README.md

 # Import your own modules without specifying an extension

+When transpiling, [TypeScript won't generate an extension for you](https://github.com/microsoft/TypeScript/issues/16577).
 Run Node with the `node --experimental-specifier-resolution=node` parameter:

     node --experimental-specifier-resolution=node run.js